ros2/design/articles/60_ros_middleware_interface.md

 The ROS client library defines an API which exposed communication concepts like publish / subscribe to users.

-In ROS 1 the implementation of these communication concepts were build on custom protocols (e.g. [TCPROS](http://wiki.ros.org/ROS/TCPROS)).
+In ROS 1 the implementation of these communication concepts were build on custom protocols (e.g., [TCPROS](http://wiki.ros.org/ROS/TCPROS)).

 For ROS 2 the decision has been made to build it on top of an existing middleware solution (namely [DDS](http://en.wikipedia.org/wiki/Data_Distribution_Service)).
 The major advantage of that approach is that ROS 2 can leverage an existing and well developed implementation of that standard.